 Indian Ocean is divided into two main eating areas, with a reception area in the centre allowing customers collecting food to wait in comfort, and enjoy a cup of coffee.
 The décor is classic with dark wooden floors, lantern style lamps and authentic Indian pictures set along the walls

-We started with a mix of starters to share, adopting the tapas style of dining including seekh kebab, lamb & chicken tikka, onion bhajee and a selection of vegetable and meat samosas.
-Presentation was beautiful and the fusion of flavours were so authentic with just enough for all of us to have a taste and our palates excited to move onto the main course
+We started with a mix of starters to share, adopting the tapas style of dining including seekh kebab, chicken tikka, and a selection of prawn tandoori, king prawn and garlic prawn.
+Presentation was beautiful and the fusion of flavours were so authentic with just enough for all of us to have a taste and have our palates excited to move onto the main courses.